Paw Patrol: Release

 The series has been sold to TV networks in over 160 countries.

-In the United States, the series is aired on Nickelodeon as well as the Nick Jr. channel.
-Select episodes are available to stream on the Noggin app and Paramount+.
+In the United States, the series is aired on Nickelodeon as well as the Nick Jr. Channel.
+Select episodes are available to stream on Netflix and Paramount+.
 In Canada, the series is primarily shown on TVOKids, Knowledge Kids, Télé-Québec, City Saskatchewan, Treehouse, and CBC Kids.

-As required for Canadian-American programs aired on federally-funded networks, PAW Patrol has been dubbed in French for Quebec broadcasts and for its broadcast in France on TF1.
+As required for Canadian-American programs aired on federally-funded networks, Paw Patrol has been dubbed in French for Quebec broadcasts and for its broadcast in France on TF1.
 Canal Panda airs a European Portuguese dub, and it aired on MBC3 in the Middle East.

-In the United Kingdom, a British English dub was released in November 2013, using the same scripts as the Canadian-American version with minor changes and shown on Channel 5 and Nick Jr. UK.
+In the United Kingdom, a British English dub was released in November 2013, using the same scripts as the Canadian-American version with minor changes and shown on Channel 5 within its Milkshake! block. and Nick Jr. UK.
 Also, a Welsh-language dub of the show titled Patrôl Pawennau is shown on S4C as part of its Cyw block.
 Anione, JEI TV, and KBS have all broadcast the Korean-dubbed version.
 The show has been aired in the Icelandic language on Iceland's public broadcaster RÚV since 2015.
 The first two seasons were shown in Finnish on Yle TV2.
-The video on demand platform Le.com obtained broadcast rights for a Mandarin Chinese-dubbed version of PAW Patrol in April 2016.
+The video on demand platform Le.com obtained broadcast rights for a Mandarin Chinese-dubbed version of Paw Patrol in April 2016.
 It aired on MiniMini+ in Poland, e-Junior in the United Arab Emirates, and Clan TVE in Spain.
 On April 6, 2019, TV Tokyo premiered a Japanese dub of the show, starring Megumi Han as Ryder, who is renamed "Kento" (ケント).
-In India, a Hindi dub of the series airs on Nick Jr. India.
+In India, the show is dubbed in Hindi and airs on Nick Jr India and ETV Bal Bharat, it's also dubbed in other languages namely Telugu, Tamil, Kannada, Malayalam, Marathi, Gujarati, Odia, Assamese, Punjabi, and Bengali which they all air on ETV Bal Bharat.